 Acquisition of Spin-Out Company Bioptigen to Bring Duke Imaging Technology to New Markets

-In June 2015, microscopy and imaging systems company Leica Microsystems acquired Bioptigen, Inc., a company born from Duke Engineering.
+In June 2015, microscopy and imaging systems company Leica Microsystems acquired Bioptigen, Inc., a company born from the Duke University Pratt School of Engineering.

 Originally published by Duke Innovation and Entrepreneurship

 Formed in 2004, Bioptigen has become a leader in optical coherence tomography (OCT), an imaging technique that uses light to capture extremely high-resolution, three-dimensional pictures of the eye.

 Bioptigen was the brainchild of Duke’s Michael J. Fitzpatrick Professor of Engineering Joseph Izatt, Ph.D., and CEO Eric Buckland, Ph.D.
 Since its launch, the company secured more than 60 issued patents in OCT technology, many of which were licensed from intellectual property developed by Izatt, his students, and collaborators at Duke and Case Western Reserve University.